Doc structures: How to create tension, action and a narrative arc in your story

 By the time we get through the multiple layers, we may realize the story is about something different than we first thought.

 It's a kind of structure that is easiest to understand by hearing it.
-Take a listen to A Murder in the Neighbourhood.
+Take a listen to My Dad Spent 30 Years Digging Up a Giant Rock.

 This uses the spiral structure very well.
-Seemingly, this story will not surprise you; we know what happens with the woman from the start.
+Seemingly, this story will not surprise you; we know what happens with the man from the start.
 But spiraling deeper to perspectives we haven't heard, makes it fresh and worth listening to.
-This is really a story about how this tragedy affected the people in the neighbourhood.
-Her murder is the pole in the middle of the story that things are turning around.
+This story is really about so much more than the digging, but the rock is the pole in the middle of the story that things are turning around.

 Take a listen, and enter the spiral.